 His meticulous movements and jewels,

-his precious mechanisms, and crystals,
+his precious mechanisms and crystals,

 his rotors and chronometers stopped or

 just stuck?
-Here, in nineteen-fourteen
+Back in nineteen-fourteen

-butcher George Coppen*, hangs up his apron
+butcher George Coppen* hangs up his apron.

-his young son studying the blood decides
+And his son studies the blood and decides

 his profession.
 Or is his post chosen?

-John Mann*, bird dealer, his cage still open,
+John Mann* – bird dealer, his cage still open,

 sparrows bathing in the dust and the rest